btc-script-explorer/scantool/README.md

 #### Serialized Scripts

 There have been 5 generations of standard bitcoin spend types, each of which provides one key-based and one script-based method for redeeming outputs.
-The legacy multisig transactions were the ancestors of modern script-based transaction types.
 In each of the script-based types, there is a serialized script provided in the input data.
+That script is parsed and executed and must succeed in order for the transaction to succeed.
-For these spend types, the serialized script is parsed and executed.
-These "generations" did not necessarily evolve in the order they appear in the table below.
+The legacy multisig scripts were the ancestors of modern serialized scripts.
+The "generations" shown here did not necessarily evolve in the order they appear in the table below.

 ![Transaction Generations](/assets/images/tx-generations.png)

 There are 3 types of serialized scripts:
-- Redeem Script (BIP 16, 2012) is the last field of an input script that redeems a P2SH output.
+- Redeem Script (BIP 16, 2012) is the last field of any input script that redeems a P2SH output.
 - Witness Script (BIP 143, 2016) is the last segregated witness field in a P2SH-P2WSH or P2WSH input.
 - Tap Script (BIP 341, 2020) is the segregated witness field before the control block in a Taproot Script Path input.